Brad Pitt And Jennifer Aniston Have Been Texting Each Other

 Brad Pitt and Jennifer Aniston have reunited, kind of.
 The former spouses made headlines when their marriage abruptly ended following rumors of Pitt’s alleged affair with his Mr. and Mrs. Smith co-star Angelina Jolie, who would later become his wife.
 Now that Brad and Angelina have split, it seems that Pitt is ready to rekindle a relationship with his first wife, whom he divorced in 2005 following five years of marriage.

-According to Us Weekly Magazine, Brad Pitt and Jennifer Aniston have been texting one another following the actor’s messy divorce with Angelina Jolie.
+According to Us Weekly Magazine, Brad Pitt and Jennifer Aniston have been texting one another during the actor’s messy divorce with Angelina Jolie.
 Brad, who shares six children with Angelina, three biological and three adopted, is seemingly back on good terms with Jennifer.

 The report reveals that Pitt did not have Aniston’s contact information and was forced to track it down through a “tangled web” of multiple contacts in order to send her some love on her 48th birthday on February 11.
 After Brad’s happy birthday text was sent, the pair began talking, and are allegedly on good terms again, which is something fans have been hoping would happen for years.